-The Brazilian Journal of Geology is published by the Brazilian Geological Society since 1971 (with a previous title of Revista Brasileira de Geociencias) and has been re-structured in 2013 aiming to be the leading journal for Geosciences in Latin America.
+The Brazilian Journal of Geology is published by the Brazilian Geological Society (SBG, in the Portuguese acronym) since 1971 (with a previous title of Revista Brasileira de Geociencias) and has been re-structured in 2013 aiming to be the leading journal for Geosciences in Latin America.
 The journal is indexed by Web of Science, Scopus, GeoRef and is hosted by SciELO, the largest electronic library of open-access scientific journals.

 In this page I’ll post some useful tips and resources for authors interested in submitting their articles to BJGEO.

 |Scimago (SJR)||0.647 (Q1)||0.584 (Q2)||0.608||0.427||0.361|

 Are there any charges for publishing (APCs)?

 Yes.
 Starting January 1st 2021, Brazilian Geological Society (SBG) will charge an Article Processing Charge (APC) for all articles that are accepted for publication.